rtshinta/CSC-307-Lucky7/README.md

 ### Links to our Diagrams on GitHub Wiki

-Link to our UML Diagram wiki: https://github.com/rtshinta/CSC-307-Lucky7/wiki/UML-Diagram<br/>
+Link to our UML Diagram wiki page: https://github.com/rtshinta/CSC-307-Lucky7/wiki/UML-Diagram<br/>

-Link to our Use Case Diagram: https://github.com/rtshinta/CSC-307-Lucky7/wiki/Use-Case-Diagram
+Link to our Use Case Diagram wiki page: https://github.com/rtshinta/CSC-307-Lucky7/wiki/Use-Case-Diagram